joyCollege/Parallel-and-Distributed-Computing/README.md

 # Parallel-and-Distributed-Computing
-This repo is for Joy's DSAI3202 Parallel-and-Distributed-Computing course and lab material
+This repo is for Joy's DSAI3202 Parallel-and-Distributed-Computing course and lab material.